catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 tools there.
 An explanation of launching an instance using the web dashboard can be found :ref:`here <first-instance-with-dashboard>`.

-The compute instances you launch on the Catalyst Cloud are created in your private network by default.
+The compute instances you launch on the Sky TV are created in your private network by default.
 You have the option to associate a floating IP (public IP) with your compute instances to expose them to the Internet.
 You can use security groups (similar to firewalls) to define who has access to your